A place for wildlife and you for 45 years

 Our Mission

-The mission of the Martha Lafite Thompson Nature Sanctuary is to provide:
+The mission of Martha Lafite Thompson Nature Sanctuary is to protect native habitats and wildlife while providing opportunity for people to discover and connect with nature.

 Happening Now!